 An idling car produces air pollution, even though the car is not going anywhere.
-Ten minutes of idling per day adds more than 50 pounds of carbon monoxide, particles, nitrogen oxides, and other toxic gases to the air per year.
+Only ten minutes of idling per day adds more than 50 pounds of carbon monoxide, particles, nitrogen oxides, and other toxic gases to the air per year.
 If you idle more than 30 seconds, your car will emit more air pollution than if you turn it off and on again.
-Check out the ISDH Great Reasons Not to Idle brochure [PDF] for more reasons to turn your car off.
+Schools and child care providers are encouraged to establish “No Idling” zones where parents may wait to pick up children.

 School bus drivers can make a significant impact on protecting the health of their passengers and their own health by limiting engine idling whenever practical.
 Here are some simple guidelines for school bus drivers to follow:

 - Turn off engines when you reach the school or other destination, unless you will be leaving within a few minutes.

 - Do not allow buses to idle while waiting for passengers.

 - During morning start-up, buses should idle no longer than necessary to bring them to proper operating temperature and to defrost all windows.

 Certain exceptions may be made (consistent with school policies or state regulations) under the following conditions:

 - It is necessary to run the engine in order to operate safety equipment.

 - When the outside temperature is between 32 and 20 degrees, idling is allowed for up to 15 minutes.